- Institut Pasteur

-Thirty years after Institut Pasteur scientists discovered the HIV-1 virus (a discovery that was recognized by the 2008 Nobel Prize in Medicine), AIDS is still a major public health problem that particularly affects the most deprived regions and populations.
-34 million people live with HIV/AIDS worldwide, and there are 6,300 new cases in France each year.
+More than thirty years after Institut Pasteur scientists discovered the HIV-1 virus (a discovery that was recognized by the 2008 Nobel Prize in Medicine), AIDS is still a major public health problem that particularly affects the most deprived regions and populations.
+37 million people live with HIV/AIDS worldwide1, and there are 6,200 new cases in France each year2.

 HIV stands for human immunodeficiency virus.
 It is contracted by sexual contact, contaminated blood, and mother-to-child transmission.
 It targets T lymphocytes, cells that are vital for a healthy immune system.
 HIV gradually weakens the immune system over the long term, and sufferers develop serious diseases, known as “opportunistic diseases” as they are caused by microorganisms that are harmless for those with a healthy immune system.

 Acquired immunodeficiency syndrome (AIDS) is the final stage of HIV infection, when those infected develop one or more opportunistic diseases.

 The clinical symptoms of HIV vary according to the different stages of the disease.
 The first stage is known as primary infection, when those infected may have no symptoms or may develop flu-like symptoms after an incubation period of several weeks (high fever, muscle pain, headaches, diarrhea).

 After the primary infection stage comes an asymptomatic stage that can last for several years.
 During this period, the virus is more discreet, but those infected remain contagious.
 HIV gradually weakens the immune system, leading to other symptoms such as weight loss, fever, skin infections, diarrhea, and cough.